Hyderabad Botanical Garden: Location

 An eco-tourist destination, the botanical garden is in Kothaguda, Kondapur, near the Hi-tech City, approximately 16 kilometers from Hyderabad.
 Tents are available for longer visits.
 The nearest landmarks to this botanical Garden are Spar (retailer) Hypermarket, The Platina, Radisson Hotel and Ambicare Clinics, White Fields.

 The paved walkways take you through the 19 sections (Vanaja) in the Patil.
 The bamboo and palm sectors are major attractions, with varieties of bamboo trees separated by a 3 m distance.
 Special signboards are erected at each bamboo variety indicating its generic and scientific names.
 The palm sector has diverse species.
 Here you can find a variety of flowers in abundance, such as yellow and purple cosmos, blue salvia, red raselia, etc.

+Birdlife

+Over 150 species of bird are found in the gardens, such as two species of fantails, wagtails, flycatchers, and bulbuls.